eficode-academy/kubernetes-katas/00-setup-kubectl-linux.md

 To authenticate against your cluster, you will need a gmail account.
 You also need `gcloud` utility from Google Cloud SDK installed on your computer.
 The Cloud SDK is a set of tools for Cloud Platform.
 It contains gcloud, gsutil, and bq command-line tools, which you can use to access Google Compute Engine, Google Cloud Storage, Google BigQuery, and other products and services from the command-line.

-To do it yourself, use the instructions from: [https://cloud.google.com/sdk/docs/quickstart-linux](https://cloud.google.com/sdk/docs/quickstart-linux).
-Or, you can run the following commands, which will install Google Cloud SDK, and also run the authentication process to connect to your cluster - using gcloud.
+The following commands will install Google Cloud SDK on your computer, and also run the authentication process to connect to your cluster - using `gcloud` command.

 ### Debian / Ubuntu: